 If you were an Electionbuddy customer before March 28th of this year, you probably noticed that Electionbuddy received a massive overhaul.
 In fact, we released an entirely new version!

-Larissa Reis, our developer, added her impeccable good taste and logic to what was (visually) a somewhat dated system.
+Larissa, one of our developers, added her impeccable good taste and logic to what was (visually) a somewhat dated system.
 Because we know that you require a professional-looking ballot, and clean, accurate results, she upgraded these areas substantially.
 So, now you look like an election pro to your members and your superiors, and you don’t have to do anything extra to get that.
 That’s just how Electionbuddy is, right out of the box.

 But, we did not stop at just visual improvements.
 The functionality and features of Electionbuddy have expanded dramatically, and we continue to expand on these improvements constantly.
 Instead of heading somewhere tropical for Christmas, Larissa will be squirreled up in Electionbuddy HQ, continuing to work on some highly-requested features.